Perennial Blue Flax

 Plants with erect, branching stems and narrow leaves produce an abundance of shallow-cupped, five-petaled flowers over a long bloom period.
 Each bloom lasts only a day, but others keep coming.
 The flax of commerce—Linum usitatissimum—is grown for its fiber and seeds, which yield linseed oil.

 Use in borders; some naturalize freely in uncultivated areas.
 Light, well-drained soil.
 Most perennial kinds live only 3 or 4 years and should be replaced regularly.
 Easy to grow from seed; perennials also can be propagated from cuttings.
 Difficult to divide.Linum perenne

 Native from Europe to Central Asia.
-This is the most vigorous blue-flowered flax, to 2 ft. tall, 1 1/2 ft. wide.
-Stems are usually leafless on lower part.
+This is the most vigorous blue-flowered flax.
+It grows to 2 ft. tall and 1 1/2 ft. wide.
+Stems are usually leafless on the lower part.
 Profuse bloomer, producing branching clusters of light blue flowers that close in shade or late in the day.
 Blooms in late spring and summer.
 Self-sows freely.

 Native to West Europe, Azores, and North Africa.
 Soft-textured, spreading, 3–12-in.-high mat of ...

 Biennial or short-lived perennial, from southern Europe and southwestern and central Asia.
 Foliage clu...

 Native from Arizona to Baja California and Northern Mexico.
 Slow grower to 10–25 ft. tall and ne...